phenoscape/phenoday-reasoning-paper/README.md

 ##Building from source##
 Compiling the example source requires a Maven installation.
 Check out the source code using Git: `git clone https://github.com/phenoscape/phenoday-reasoning-paper.git`

 From within the source directory, run `mvn package`.
-This will output two jar files: one containing code for this project, the other ("one-jar") containing this code as well as all dependencies.
+This will output two jar files within the `target` folder: one containing code for this project, the other ("one-jar") containing this code as well as all dependencies.